cbbfcd/igoogle/readme.md

 ## why

-When I write code, the terminal window that is closest to me is always the closest.
+When I write code, the terminal window that is closest to me.
 Whenever I need to query a document or a certain question, I need to open the browser and enter the content to query.
 If all this can be done through the CLI command That's a great thing to do, so referring to nrm's code, this simple tool was born.